JoseGalvez-H/JoseGalvez-H/README.md

 ### 🙇🏻‍♂️ About Me:

-I'm an Adobe Digital Academy Scholarship recipient for Software Engineering with a passion for gardening 🪴
+I'm an Adobe Digital Academy Scholarship recipient with a passion for gardening 🪴

 - 👨🏻‍💻 I’m currently working on [Plantie](https://github.com/JoseGalvez-H/plantie)
 - 🧠 Right now I’m using Node.js, Express, MongoDB, Mongoose